Guidelines for Responding to a Complaint of an Alleged Violation of the ASHA Code of Ethics

 If the Final Decision is a finding that a violation occurred and the sanction is Reprimand, it will be disclosed only to you, your legal counsel (if applicable), the Complainant, and when appropriate, to staff and Association counsel, each of whom shall be advised that the decision is strictly confidential.

-- The decision will be published in ASHA publication distributed to all of the membership (currently The ASHA Leader), and provided to any person or entity requesting a copy of the decision.
+- The decision will be published in an ASHA publication distributed to all of the membership (currently The ASHA Leader), and provided to any person or entity requesting a copy of the decision.

-- The Board of Ethics may also provide its Final Decision and relevant case information to any state agency providing a license to the Respondent, or to which the Respondent has applied for license or other credential; to any other professional organization that enforces a code of ethics or a code of professional conduct of which the Respondent is a member or is an applicant for membership; as required by law.
+- The Board may also provide its Final Decision and relevant case information to any state agency providing a license to the Respondent, or to which the Respondent has applied for license or other credential; to any other professional organization that enforces a code of ethics or a code of professional conduct of which the Respondent is a member or is an applicant for membership; as required by law.

 Questions and Further Information